a382695908/osmf-video-player/README.md

-osmf-video-player
+OSMF Video Player
 =================

 A customizable video player built with Adobe's Open Source Media Framework.
+Also supports HTML5 video and controls easily styled with CSS.